clambin/traefik-simple-auth/README.md

 - `client-id`

-  The (hex-encoded) Google Client ID, found in the Google Credentials configuration.
+  The Client ID, found in the OAuth provider's credentials configuration.

 - `client-secret`

-  The (hex-encoded) Google Client Secret, found in the Google Credentials configuration
+  The Client Secret, found in the OAuth provider's Credentials configuration.

+- `auth-prefix`

+  Prefix used to construct the authorization URL from the domain.

-- `debug`
+- `session-cookie-name`

-  Enable debug mode
+  The name of the browser cookie holding the session.
+Overriding this may be useful when you to segregate a user signing into one instance of traefik-simple-auth vs. any other instances.

+  By default, traefik-simple-auth uses Google as oauth provider and a session cooke called `traefik-simple-auth`.
+  If a second instance, using GitHub oauth, used the same cookie name, then signing in to Google would also allow any flows authenticated by GitHub.
+If you want to segregate this, use a different `session-cookie-name` for the GitHub instance.

 - `domains`

-   A comma-separared list of all domains that should be allowed.
-If "example.com" is an allowed domain, then all subdomains (eg. www.example.com) will be allowed.
+   A comma-separated list of all domains that should be allowed.
+If "example.com" is an allowed domain, then all subdomains (eg. www.example.com) are allowed.

 - `expiry`